Advice on corona for women who are pregnant or breastfeeding

 Should I take special precautions?

 To prevent infection, you should follow the same advice as the general population.
-Read more on how to prevent transmission.

 What should I do if I am pregnant and part of a risk group?

-The risk groups for a severe course of COVID-19 are the same for pregnant women as for others.
 If you are pregnant and have an underlying condition such as diabetes (i.e. diabetes with onset prior to pregnancy), cardiovascular disease and / or obesity the risk of a more severe course of COVID-19 is increased.
 You should follow the advice for risk groups.

 You should discuss with your doctor whether there is a need to take additional precautions and if workplace adjustments are necessary.
 Sick leave is not required unless work adjustments are impossible.
 If you work as a healthcare professional and are pregnant, you should –based on the precautionary principle - arrange with your employer so that other personnel perform testing and treatment of persons with probable, suspected or detected coronavirus (COVID-19 disease), as far as possible.

-Vaccination when pregnant
+Coronavirus vaccination when pregnant

 Your partner and other household members can help reduce the risk of infection for you and the unborn child by taking the vaccine.